 During the instructionally embedded assessment window, testlets are optionally available for test administrators to assign to their students.
 When choosing to administer the optional testlets during the instructionally embedded assessment window, educators decide which EEs and linkage levels to assess for each student.
 The assessment delivery system recommends a linkage level for each EE based on the educator's responses to the student's First Contact survey, but educators can choose a different linkage level based on their own professional judgment.
 The dates for the instructionally embedded assessment window are determined by which assessment model each state participates in for English language arts (ELA) and mathematics (i.e., Instructionally Embedded or Year-End).
-States that only participate in the science assessment sollow the dates for the Year-End model.
-In 2021-2022, the instructionally embedded assessment window occurred between September 13, 2021, and February 23, 2022, for states who participate in the Year-End model and between September 13, 2021, and December 17, 2021, for states who participate in the Instructionally Embedded model.
+States that only participate in the science assessment window occurred between September 13, 2021, and February 23, 2022, for states who participate in the Instructionally Embedded model.
 States were given the option of using the entire window or setting their own dates within the larger window.
 In Pennsylvania, the instructionally embedded assessment window occurred between September 13, 2021, and February 23, 2022.